 - (1) Permitted uses shall be in accordance with the policies outlined in this Section and shall include: manufacturing, fabrication, assembling and processing of materials, goods or products; warehousing; wholesaling; outside storage of bulk goods; repair, servicing and maintenance operations; truck terminals; laboratories; crematoriums; production of marijuana for medical purposes; offices; recreational facilities; public uses; and accessory retail uses located within an industrial use.
 Each land use shall be established in the implementing Zoning By-law under an appropriate zone.
 All uses of "Rural Industrial" lands must be "dry" in nature. - (2) It is not expected that the "Rural Industrial" designation will be expanded during the planning period.
-Any proposal to expand the designation shall require an amendment to the Plan and must not: detract or adversely affect present and/or future agricultural operations; interfere with the viability of farm units; or detract from the character of the agricultural community.
+Any proposal to expand the designation shall require the undertaking of a comprehensive review in accordance with Section 4.1.3(1) of this Plan. an amendment to the Plan and must not: detract or adversely affect present and/or future agricultural operations; interfere with the viability of farm units; or detract from the character of the agricultural community.
 Furthermore, the amendment shall address: the need for additional land to be designated to accommodate the proposed use; reasonable alternative locations that avoid agricultural areas; and reasonable alternative locations with lower priority agricultural lands.
 All other policies of this Plan must also be met. - (3) Due to their location, full municipal serviced are not envisioned for "Rural Industrial" areas.
 All industrial development shall be "dry" in nature and, therefore, partial and private services may be permitted.
 Where partial municipal services are proposed, supporting studies must address all applicable servicing options and establish that the development may proceed appropriately on partial municipal services.
-Where private services are proposed, regard shall be had to the suitability of the soil conditions and surface and groundwater conditions to provide for an adequate potable water supply and to adequately support sub-surface sewage treatment to the standards of the approving agency having jurisdiction.
+Where private services are proposed, regard shall be had to the suitability of the soil conditions and surface and groundwater conditions to provide for an adequate potable water supply and to adequately support subsurface sewage treatment to the standards of the approving agency having jurisdiction.
 If full municipal services are ultimately provided, industrial uses that are not "dry" in nature may be considered without amendments to this Plan.